khanhlee/khanhlee.github.io/_pages/about.md

 * Prior to joining TMU, I was a Research Fellow at the Medical Humanities Research Cluster, School of Humanities, [Nanyang Technological University (NTU)](http://www.ntu.edu.sg), Singapore.
 I received my MS and PhD degree in the Department of Computer Science and Engineering, Graduate Program in Biomedical Informatics, [Yuan Ze University (YZU)](https://www.yzu.edu.tw/), Taiwan.

 # Recent News
+* June 12, 2026.
+Our paper [Bayesian Hyperparameter Optimization Improves scGPT Fine-Tuning for Single-Cell Multi-Omics Integration](https://doi.org/10.1093/bioinformatics/btag374) has been published in <i>Bioinformatics</i>.
 * May 12, 2026.
 Our paper [RIMGOGraph: integrating AlphaFold-derived residue interaction graphs and protein language embeddings for structure-informed protein function prediction](https://doi.org/10.1016/j.ijbiomac.2026.152509) has been published in <i>International Journal of Biological Macromolecules</i>.
 * May 11, 2026.
 Our paper [Toward trustworthy artificial intelligence in multi-omics: a review of reproducibility, stability, and interpretability](https://doi.org/10.1093/bib/bbag227) has been published in <i>Briefings in Bioinformatics</i>.
 * March 11, 2026.
 Our paper [A CT radiomics signature enables risk stratification and survival prediction in colorectal liver metastases](https://doi.org/10.1088/1361-6560/ae4c14) has been published in <i>Physics in Medicine & Biology</i>.